 - Providing financial information for tax filing

-The Daily Responsibilities of a CFO
+What are the Daily Responsibilities of a CFO?

-Financial Strategy and Forecasting
+Economic Strategy and Forecasting

 - Generating forecasts for the company’s financial future